Atlanta city guide

 Click placemark in index to find on map | View Atlanta city guide in a larger map

 Atlanta’s sports scene is changing significantly, with two new venues and one new team.
-The Falcons and Braves are both moving into new digs in 2017.
-The Braves are leaving the central city area for a suburban ballpark, while the Falcons’ futuristic-looking Mercedes-Benz Stadium is being built next door to the Georgia Dome, their home for more than 20 seasons.
+The Falcons and Braves both moved into new digs in 2017.
+The Braves left the central city area for a suburban ballpark, while the Falcons’ futuristic-looking Mercedes-Benz Stadium was constructed next door to the site of the Georgia Dome, their home for more than 20 seasons.
 Meanwhile, Turner Field, the Braves’ old home just south of downtown, is being converted into the new home stadium for Georgia State football.

-The city’s new MLS team, Atlanta United FC, also begins play in 2017.
-They’re playing home games at Bobby Dodd Stadium, Georgia Tech’s football venue, before moving into Mercedes-Benz Stadium in late summer.
+The city’s new MLS team, Atlanta United FC, began play in 2017, starting life using Georgia Tech’s Bobby Dodd Stadium as its home venue before moving into Mercedes-Benz Stadium in late summer.

 • Philips Arena: Home of the Hawks.
 Located at 1 Philips Drive.